Types of Income the IRS Doesn't Tax: What to Know for 2025

 What income is not taxed by the IRS?

 Note: The following are examples of nontaxable income.
 (This list is not all-inclusive.)
-In some cases, you may have to report nontaxable income on your federal income tax return even though it isn't subject to tax.
+In some cases, you might have to report nontaxable income on your federal income tax return even though it isn't subject to tax.

 For more information on what the IRS considers taxable, see IRS Publication 525.